How to Easily Improve Your EPC Rating

 How to improve your epc rating

-What is EPC rating?
+What is the EPC rating?

-An Energy performance certificate is the rating scheme used to evaluate how energy efficient and environmentally friendly a building is.
-The EPC rating is measured on a scale of 1-100 with “A” being the best score of between 92-100.
+An Energy Performance Certificate is the rating scheme used to evaluate how energy efficient and environmentally friendly a building is.
+The EPC rating is measured on a scale of 1-100, with “A” being the best score of between 92-100.

 What does an EPC measure?

-An energy performance certificate focuses on measuring factors like, how much power a property uses and its carbon dioxide emissions.
 Once a property has received a rating, its EPC will include areas where energy can be reduced, further saving money – as well as the planet!

 The process to get an EPC is pretty straightforward: